mdn/curriculum/curriculum/2-core/2-semantic-html.md

 Learning outcomes:

-- The HTML structure for the three types of lists — unordered, ordered, and description
+- The HTML structure for the three types of lists — unordered, ordered, and description.

 - Understand that description lists are less commonly used than the other two types, with use cases mainly in areas such as academia and documentation.

-- The correct usage for each list type
+- The correct usage for each list type.

 > **Notes**:
 >